misteridiot/humphry/README.md

 $ mkdir audio json logs
 ```

 4. Now install dependencies.
-Except the requirements file, get_iplayer and omxplayer these are due to weird needs of one module, extruct, so I'll hopefully replace it with something more lightweight in future:
+Except the requirements file, get_iplayer and omxplayer these are due to weird needs of one module, extruct, so I'll hopefully replace it with something more lightweight in future.
+I've found the installation of dependencies to be a bit bumpy, with some requiring individual re-installation.
+Someone smarter than me will no doubt point out why.
+But some form of the following has always worked eventually.

 ```
 $ sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev python-pip python3-pip python-lxml python3-lxml omxplayer